 Frozen Salmon in Air Fryer (Salmon Fillets)

 - 12 ounces frozen salmon (340 grams; two fillets with skin, do not thaw)

 - 1 tablespoon olive oil, divided

 - ½ tablespoon lemon juice, fresh squeezed (from Meyer lemons, if possible)

 - salt and pepper, to taste

-- To make the lemon cream sauce, whisk the heavy cream, sour cream, lemon juice, and lemon zest over medium heat until heated with a smooth consistency.
+- To make the lemon cream sauce, whisk the heavy cream, sour cream, lemon juice, lemon zest, salt, and pepper over medium heat until just heated with a smooth consistency.
+(Do not boil!)
 Whisk in the fresh dill and set the sauce aside, keeping warm.
-You can also add a little salt and/or pepper to the sauce, if desired.